 The tools we’ve mentioned are meant to get you started.
 Pretty soon you’ll need more powerful tools to help you get deeper researching for your product.

 Unicorn Smasher is more than a cute name.
-It’s a powerful Amazon product research tool that can do great things for your shoe business.
+It’s a powerful Amazon product research tool (Kind of like ASINspector or JungleScout) that can do great things for your shoe business.

 Like Unicorn Smasher, Jungle Scout is also in the business of optimizing Amazon pages.
 It has the tools to find niche products, spy on your competition, as well as find and manage keywords for your listing.